KeikoShimizu/APIHub/README.md

 ## Getting Start with API Hub

 This topic is intended lead you to set local development environment to run the Layer7 API Hub app ( Example[BeSafe Bank] and Healthcare ).
-Follow the istruction before start:
+Follow the instruction before start:

 Prerequisites and folder structure are listed on [Layer7 API Developer Portal - 5.2](https://techdocs.broadcom.com/us/en/ca-enterprise-software/layer7-api-management/api-developer-portal/5-2/api-hub/getting-started-with-api-hub.html)